thelifenadine/TicTacToeAngular/README.md

 # TicTacToeAngular
-A tic tac toe game written with angularJS.
+A tic tac toe game written with angularJS, version 1.
+I think I wrote this in 2015.

 Initially was written on codepen: <a href="http://codepen.io/thelifenadine/pen/yyXWOJ">DEMO</a>